|

 EXPANSION DRAFT

 a.
-When the league expands, an Expansion Draft will be held in order to redistribute talent from the existing NABL teams to the expansion teams. b.
-All players on any NABL roster will be eligible, except draftees of the most recent NABL Minor League Draft.
-This includes players whose contracts have just expired and can be renewed, as well as those who cannot be renewed.
+Should the league expand, an Expansion Draft will be held in order to redistribute talent from the existing NABL teams to the expansion teams. b.
+All players on any NABL roster will be eligible, including players whose contracts have just expired and can be renewed, as well as those who cannot be renewed.
 An expansion team can draft them and renew them or put them in the RFA auction. c.
-The Expansion Draft will last four rounds. d.
+The Expansion Draft will last five rounds. d.
 Each existing NABL team will initially protect fifteen draft-eligible players.
-For the 2004 Expansion Draft, Montana, Boston, Vancouver, and New England will each be allowed three additional players to protect. e.
 After the first round, each team may protect an additional two players.
-At the end of the second and third rounds, each team may protect an additional three players. f.
+At the end of the second, third, and fourth rounds, each team may protect an additional two players. f.
 After a team loses one player in a round, they cannot lose any additional players that round. g.
 Expansion Draft picks cannot be traded.

 TRADES